Skip to main content

 Clean Water and Protected Soils are the goals of your local Soil and Water Conservation District!

-Your board of district supervisors have been elected to represent your interests on use and protection of land and water resources in this county.
+Your SWCD board supervisors are elected to represent local interests in the use and protection of land and water resources throughout Kanabec County.

-In almost all cases, supervisors are elected for four-year terms commencing on the first Monday in January (Minn.
+In most cases, supervisors are elected to four-year terms beginning on the first Monday in January (Minn.
 Stat.
 103C.315, subd.
 2 (2018)).
-There is no limit to the number of consecutive terms a supervisor may hold.
+There is no limit to the number of consecutive terms a supervisor may serve.

-• SWCD candidates do not participate in primary elections and are elected at the general election which will take place November 3.
+SWCD candidates do not participate in primary elections and are elected at the General Election.

-• Write-in candidates must file a written request with the county auditor in order for the write-in votes to be counted.
-Contact your county elections official for more information.
+Write-in candidates must file the required paperwork with the county auditor in order for write-in votes to be counted.
+Contact your county elections official for additional information.

-• SWCD candidate-elects need to file a Statement of Economic Interest with the Campaign Finance and Public Disclosure Board after beginning their term.
+SWCD candidate-elects must file a Statement of Economic Interest with the Minnesota Campaign Finance and Public Disclosure Board after beginning their term.

 Kanabec SWCD